 -

-This annual scheme will offer up to two awards of £1500.
-This money may be used to fund expenses associated with a defined research output such as, but not limited to, travel or subsistence during a research visit, in the UK or abroad; the cost of access to library or archival resources; costs associated with publication (e.g. image rights); the cost of childcare or other caring responsibilities.
+This fellowship is intended to support a defined research output (such as a book, article, digital resource, public engagement project, etc.) in the field of eighteenth-century studies.
+It offers a lump sum payment of up to £1050 which should be used to fund expenses associated with a defined research output or impact, such as (but not limited to): travel or subsistence during a research visit in the UK or abroad; the cost of access to library or archival resources; costs associated with publication (e.g. image rights); the cost of childcare or other caring responsibilities.

 -